A Finite Time Analysis of Two Time-Scale Actor Critic Methods: Proof of Main Theorems and Propositions

 \subsection{Proof of Theorem \ref{thm:critic}: Approximating the TD Fixed Point}

 Now we deal with the critic's parameter $\bomega_t$.
 The two time-scale analysis with Markovian noise and moving behavior policy can be complicated, so we define some useful notations here that could hopefully clarify the probabilistic dependency.
+Note that $J(\btheta) := r(\btheta)$ is the average reward under $\pi_{\btheta}$ and $r(s,a)$ is the one-step reward specified by the state $s$ and action $a$.

 A bounded lemma is used frequently in this section. \begin{lemma} Under Assumption \ref{assum:policy-lipschitz-bounded}, for any $\btheta$, $\bomega$, $O=(s,a,s')$ such that $\norm{\bomega} \le R_{\bomega}$,